-Beta-catenin expression in relation to genetic instability and prognosis in colorectal cancer.
+Beta-catenin expression in relation to genetic instability and prognosis in colorectal cancer

 In the carcinogenesis of colorectal cancer (CRC) genetic instability and dysfunction of the Wnt-signalling pathway play important roles.
 Most Wnt-signalling dysfunctions lead to the nuclear accumulation of beta-catenin.
 The aim of the present study was to investigate whether nuclear accumulation of beta-catenin is associated with prognosis and genetic instability.
 We used immunohistochemistry to study nuclear beta-catenin expression in 67 CRCs.
 The expression was evaluated in the entire tumour section as mean values and in tumour budding at the invasive margin.
 We compared the results with chromosomal and microsatellite instability (CIN vs. MSI), p53 accumulation, and clinicopathological variables including survival.
 The nuclear accumulation of beta-catenin was significantly associated with abnormal p53 expression and aneuploidy, typically for CIN, whereas no tumour with nuclear beta-catenin expression at the invasive margin displayed MSI.
 The beta-catenin expression pattern did not correlate significantly with CRC patient prognosis when including all stages.
 However, in the clinically most interesting prognostic group, Dukes' stage B patients, high nuclear accumulation of beta-catenin was associated with a poor prognosis (p=0.01).
 Our results suggest that nuclear accumulation of beta-catenin in CRC is related to CIN and may be of prognostic importance.
 However, larger studies are needed to verify these findings.